Right to Censor: Split and future

-WrestleMania X-Seven on April 1 was the symbolic end of the Right to Censor, as the stable lost all of the matches they were scheduled to participate in, Buchanan, Venis, and The Goodfather lost a 6-man tag match against the APA and Tazz while Ivory lost her title to Chyna.
+WrestleMania X-Seven on April 1 was the symbolic end of the Right to Censor, as the stable lost all of the matches in which they were scheduled to participate: Buchanan, Venis, and The Goodfather lost a 6-man tag match against the APA and Tazz, while Ivory lost her title to Chyna.

 On the April 26 episode of WWF SmackDown!, Richards, Buchanan, Val Venis, and The Goodfather faced The Undertaker in a 4-on-1 handicap match.
 The group was finally disbanded when Steven Richards was hit with the Last Ride by The Undertaker.
 The Goodfather, Buchanan and Val Venis all walked out and left him lying in the ring.
 The group's last match was contested on the May 24 episode of SmackDown!, when Buchanan, The Goodfather and Ivory lost to Steve Blackman, Grand Master Sexay and Trish Stratus in a tag match.
 Then Ivory and Richards made an appearance for Memphis Championship Wrestling losing to Rodrageous and Victoria on June 14, 2001.
 Following this match, RTC was officially disbanded, with Ivory appearing for the last time under the Right to Censor gimmick on the June 16 episode of Metal.

 Ivory and Richards returned as members of The Alliance during the Invasion angle while Venis and Goodfather returned at the 2002 Royal Rumble under their old personas.
 Steven Richards adopted a psychotic gimmick while Bull Buchanan was briefly rebranded as B^{2} (B-Squared) in 2002 and made a bodyguard for John Cena before departing the WWE in January 2003.
 The rest of the group reverted to their previous personas before the advent of the faction.
 Godfather was released in 2002 (and later inducted into the WWE Hall of Fame in 2016), Ivory in 2005 (inducted into the Hall of Fame in 2018), Richards in 2008 and Venis in 2009.